Henry Donnel Foster

-Henry Donnel Foster (December 19, 1808 – October 16, 1880) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Henry Donnel Foster (December 19, 1808 – October 16, 1880) was an American lawyer and politician who served three terms as a Democratic member of the U.S. House of Representatives from Pennsylvania from 1843 to 1847, and from 1871 to 1873.

-Biography
+Early life

-Henry D. Foster (cousin of John Cabell Breckinridge) was born in Mercer, Pennsylvania.
-He pursued classical studies, and graduated from the College of Meadville.
-He studied law, was admitted to the bar in 1829 and commenced practice in Greensburg, Pennsylvania.
+Henry Donnel Foster was born on December 19, 1808, in Mercer, Pennsylvania, to Samuel Foster.
+His mother's maiden name was Donnell.
+His father was a lawyer.
+Foster pursued classical studies and graduated from the College of Meadville.
+He studied law, was admitted to the bar in 1829.